erbou-sdsc/go-libtorch-tutorial/README.md

 ### TODO

-Several improvements can be made to the Go-C++ CNN integration.
-Currently, the code is hardcoded for a specific convolutional neural network model tailored for MNIST data.
+Several improvements can be made to the Go-C++ integration.

+* Currently, the code is hardcoded for a specific convolutional neural network model tailored for MNIST data.
 Ideally, it should implement a C++ model factory with a dlloader to enable the dynamic instantiation of models by name, with the possibility of including optional configuration parameters.
+* While some effort has been made to support tensors of various shapes, the current C++ interface is designed to support a limited set of model architectures, and may not be well-suited for more complex models like GraphNet.